“What you chose to eat for breakfast is a political act. What shoes you buy is a political act.”

 Needless to say restaurants went on to be significantly more important than my 20-something self could ever have imagined.

 Paddling, sailing and most especially riding bikes has taught me the value of patience, efficiency and thoughtfulness along the way.
-That over time, small choices have big consequences.
-This is, I suppose, what today some call “marginal gains”.
+That over time, small choices make big differences.

 That “last job” led to others and to more “important” positions: general manager, director of operations, partner and eventually in 2015 to Mise Wines.
 Along the way I’ve always been a proud advocate for those whose craft made possible everything I’ve served or sold: from the fish on the plate to the firewood used to cook it (delivered and stacked Saturdays at midnight by Maine woodsmen).